SarderLab/CombinedFeatureExtraction/README.md

 ## Introduction

 Combined Feature Extraction is a collection of 3 pipelines for extracting and quantifying morpometrics from segmented masks.
-It contains the following [Digital Slide Archive](https://athena.rc.ufl.edu/) (DSA) plugins developed by [CMI Lab](https://cmilab.nephrology.medicine.ufl.edu/) at the University florida:
+It contains the following [Digital Slide Archive](https://athena.rc.ufl.edu/) (DSA) plugins developed by [CMI Lab](https://cmilab.nephrology.medicine.ufl.edu/) at the University Florida:

 - ClassicalFeatures
     - Pathomic